ericthewry/ericthewry.github.io/my-site/careerex.md

 numbers just as you did with the greater-than sign (`>`) in the previous exercise!

 > _Exercise 3d.
-Implement the `unblockSender` command_
+Implement the `unblockSender` command._

 > _Exercise 3e.
 Play with the thresholds that you set in `blockSender`
-> and `unblockSender` so that DoS Attacks never bring down a router,
+> and `unblockSender` so that DoS Attacks never bring down a `Router`,
-> and over-eager routers are rejected at first, but if they slow down
+> and over-eager `Routers` may be rejected at first, but if they slow down,
-> will be processed as normal.
+> they will be processed as normal._

 ### Task 4: An Arms Race

-You have a defense (in your `Lab_3` file) to an attack (in your `Lab_2` file) that you just wrote!
-Your task now is to come up with creative ways to cause routers to fail (in the `Lab_2` file) and then defend against those creative attacks (in your `Lab_3` file).
+You have a defense (in your `Lab_3` tab) to an attack (in your `Lab_2` tab) that you just wrote!
+Your task now is to come up with creative ways to cause `Routers` to fail (in the `Lab_2` tab) and then defend against those creative attacks (in your `Lab_3` tab).

-The `EvilRouter` has 4 commands that you can write code in with.
+The `EvilRouter` has 4 commands where you can change the code.
 You’ve already seen how `evilDoEveryStep` works.
 There are also `evil` versions of the `itsForMe`, `dontKnow` and `doKnow` commands from the lab yesterday, called `evilItsForMe`, `evilDontKnow`, and `evilDoKnow` respectively.
 You can make changes to these commands while figuring out the answers to your questions.

-If you’d like to see our solution to `Lab_1`, simply scroll to the bottom of the `Lab_2` file where it describes the `UnsafeRouter`.
-You may change this solution if you desire!
+If you’d like to see our solution to `Lab_1`, simply scroll to the bottom of the `Lab_2` tab where it describes the `UnsafeRouter`.
+You may change this solution to modify the `good` `Routers` if you desire!

 For now, try to be creative and do whatever you find interesting!
 You might, for example, implement one of the strategies of the Malicious Agents from our earlier activity, like refusing to forward packets.
-If you’re stuck on what to do, you might draw inspiration from some options we have provided below.
+If you’re stuck on what to do, you can draw inspiration from some options we have provided below:

-> __Remember to Consult your Cheat Sheets to see what kinds of Commands you have available to you__
+> __Remember to Consult your Cheat Sheets to see what kinds of Commands are available to you__

 _Option 1.
 Spoofing for fun and profit_